Integration of Alternative Messaging Providers

 1. Generic event handler:

-It reacts to the "Multi-factor authentication" event if the SMS or voice call method has been selected.
+It responds to the "Multi-Factor Authentication" event if the SMS or voice call method has been selected.

 The message data (sender, message) is determined using Groovy and written to the processing context.

-The Rest-Call executes the request and sends the SMS or voice call to the messaging provider stored in the login information memory.
+The Rest-Call executes the request and sends the text message or voice call to the messaging provider stored in the registration information store.

-To send an SMS using an alternative provider for multi-factor authentication, open the Portal Manager and switch to the "Processes" module.
+To send an SMS through an alternative provider during multi-factor authentication, open the Portal Manager and navigate to the "Processes" module.
 Create a new process.

-In the Process Manager, click on the first entry "New process".
+In the Process Manager, click the first entry, "New Process."

-Cancel the "New process" dialog via the "Cancel" button.
+Cancel the "New Process" dialog box by clicking the "Cancel" button.

-Add the "Generic event source" to the process using drag & drop.
+Add the "Generic Event Source" to the process using drag-and-drop.

-Assign the title "SMS".
-The process reacts to external and internal events.
+Assign the title "SMS."
+The process responds to external and internal events.

 Configuration